 2.4 Only one scholarship can be paid to any one student in any one year with the exception of the Care Leaver Bursary.

-2.5 All successful students will be informed by email or letter at the beginning of September.
+2.5 All successful students will be informed by email at the beginning of September.

 2.6 Foundation year students will be considered for a scholarship following successful completion of their foundation year.

 2.7 Deferred applicants will be considered for scholarship in the year they start their course and not in the year of their course application.